ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 Fact caching saves a significant amount of time over running fact gathering.
 If you have a playbook in a job that runs against a thousand hosts and forks, you could easily spend 10 minutes gathering facts across all of those hosts.
 But if you run a job on a regular basis, the first run of it caches these facts and the next run will just pull them from the database.
 This cuts the runtime of jobs against large inventories, including Smart Inventories, by an enormous magnitude.

 .. note::
   Do not modify the ``ansible.cfg`` file to apply fact caching.
-Custom fact caching could conflict with the controller's fact caching feature.
-It is recommended to use the fact caching module that comes with |at|.
+Custom fact caching could conflict with AWX's fact caching feature.
+It is recommended to use the fact caching module that comes with AWX.

 You can choose to use cached facts in your job by enabling it in the **Options** field of the Job Templates window.